When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 \subsubsection{Prioritisation Techniques}

 An alternative to balancing the learning of multiple tasks simultaneously is to instead focus on easier or complex tasks to benefit the training for all tasks.
-For example, \cite{self-paced-MTL} chooses to guide their MTL training by gradually incorporating both harder tasks and harder instances into the objective function.
-By considering a number of tasks $m$ and a number of instances per task $n$, the authors propose a regularisation $f$ over $\mathbf{W} \in \mathbb{R}^{m x n}$ as shown below:
+For example, \citet{self-paced-MTL} choose to guide their MTL training by gradually incorporating both harder tasks and harder instances into the objective function.
+By considering a number of tasks $T$ and a number of instances per task $n$, the authors propose a regularisation $f$ over $\mathbf{W} \in \mathbb{R}^{n \times T}$ as shown below:

-in which the first term imposes the $L_{1}$-norm on the instances $n$, leading to sparsity.
+in which the first term imposes the negative $L_{1}$-norm on the instances $n$.
+This term prioritise easier instances over harder ones when $\lambda$ is low.
 This is motivated by the fact that easy instances, for which the empirical loss will be small, have bigger gradients.
-As training continues, gradually increasing $\lambda$ will introduce harder instances.
-Similarly, the second term imposes the $L_{2-1}$-norm on $\mathbf{W}$, motivated by the fact that harder tasks exhibit larger empirical losses and gradually reducing $\gamma$ will introduce harder tasks as the corresponding vectors in $\mathbf{W}$ will exhibit near-0 vectors.
+This behaviour is caused by the sparsity norm defined above.
+On the contrary, difficult instances have bigger empirical losses and therefore smaller gradients.
+As a result, as training continues, gradually increasing $\lambda$ will introduce more difficult instances by increasing the difficult task gradients.
+Similarly, the second term imposes the $L_{2-1}$-norm on the task-specific data instances $n_{i}$.
+This is motivated by the fact that harder tasks exhibit larger empirical losses and gradually reducing $\gamma$ will introduce harder tasks.
+This enables the training to smoothly progress whilst avoiding both inter-instance and inter-task possible conflicts.

 On the other hand, some works have focused on starting with harder tasks to benefit easier tasks.
-For instance, \cite{dynamic-task-prio} proposes a loss weighting strategy leveraging the \textit{focal loss} \cite{focal-loss}.
-Although the focal loss is primarily intended for classification, \cite{dynamic-task-prio} suggests using key performance metrics (KPIs) per task $t$ to generalise the method.
-Specifically, they adjust these task-specific KPIs $\kappa_{t}$ in an EMA approach as shown below:
+For instance, \citet{dynamic-task-prio} propose a loss weighting strategy leveraging the \textit{focal loss} \cite{focal-loss} as defined below: